qlik-oss/core-website/docs/documentation/services/qix-engine.md

   and cached results are purged to make room for new values.
 * The age, size, and time of calculation are factors in the prioritization of which values to purge.
-* QIX Engine purges old sessions when the “maximum inactive session time” value is reached.
+* QIX Engine purges old sessions when the "maximum inactive session time" value is reached.
 * High memory usage is usually the result of many cached results.
-As long as paging does not occur, high memory usage is a good thing.
+* As long as paging does not occur, high memory usage is a good thing.

 ## QIX Engine CPU utilization and scaling over cores